 Tips To Remember Before Visiting Vatican Museums

-- Before visiting the Vatican museums, make sure to research for the best time to visit as the place is overcrowded from March-November
+- Before deciding about the Vatican museum virtual tour, make sure to research for the best time to visit as the place is overcrowded from March-November

-- Take out at least a day to explore the Vatican Museums as it covers more than half of the Vatican city
+- Take out at least a day to explore the Vatican Museums and the Sistine chapel as it covers more than half of the Vatican city

 - Make sure to wear appropriate clothes and comfortable shoes as the museums are spread across a wide area